-C/1984 A1 (Bradfield 1) is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet C/1984 A1 (Bradfield 1) is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has not classified Bradfield 1 as potentially hazardous because its orbit does not bring it close to Earth.

 Bradfield 1's orbit is 0.48 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 The orbit of Bradfield 1 brings it close to Jupiter's orbit.